Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Intervention

 At level 3, you gain an unflinching willingness to step in front of blows meant for your allies.
-You may use your Block reaction to prevent damage that would be dealt to any creature within your zone of control, rather than just yourself.
-When you do so, you take any other effects of that attack in their place as well.
+You may use your Block reaction to reduce the efficacy of attacks made against any creature within your zone of control, rather than just yourself.
+When you do so, you take any other effects of that attack in their place as well and they gain any additional effects of your Block reaction.

 ## Martyr